-- Test the field sprayer by carrying out a calibration: - before the start of the season - when there are deviations between the actual indicated spray pressure and the spray pressure prescribed in the spray table. - Before starting to spray, determine the exact spray rate required, referring to the instructions of the crop protection agent manufacturer. - → Before starting to spray, enter the required spray rate (target rate) in the Control terminal / AMASPRAY+. - During spraying operations, adhere exactly to the required spray rate [I/ha]: - in order to achieve the best possible results from your measure to protect your crop - o to avoid unnecessary pollution of the environment. - Select the required nozzle type from the spray table before starting to spray, taking into account: - o the prescribed operational speed, - the required spray rate and - the required atomisation characteristic (fine, medium or coarse-dropped) of the crop protection agent used in the crop protection measure. - Refer to the section "Spray tables for flat-fan, anti-drift, injector and air-mix nozzles", page Seite 182. - Select the required nozzle size from the spray table before starting to spray, taking into account: - o the prescribed operational speed, - the required spray rate and - the targeted spray pressure.
-Refer to the section "Spray tables for flat-fan, anti-drift, injector and air-mix nozzles", page Seite 182. - Select a low operational speed and a low spray pressure to prevent wastage from windward drift! - Refer to the section "Spray tables for flat-fan, anti-drift, injector and air-mix nozzles", Seite 182. - At wind speeds of 3 m/s, take additional drift reduction measures (refer to the section "Measures for drift reduction", page 175)!
+- Test the field sprayer by carrying out a calibration: - o before the start of the season - when there are deviations between the actual indicated spray pressure and the spray pressure prescribed in the spray table. - Before starting to spray, determine the exact spray rate required, referring to the instructions of the crop protection agent manufacturer - → Before starting to spray, enter the required spray rate (target rate) in the control terminal. - During spraying operations, adhere exactly to the required spray rate [I/ha]: - in order to achieve the best possible results from your measure to protect your crop - to avoid unnecessary pollution of the environment. - Select the required nozzle type from the spray table before starting to spray, taking into account: - o the prescribed operational speed, - o the required spray rate and - the required atomisation characteristic (fine, medium or coarse-dropped) of the crop protection agent used in the crop protection measure. - Refer to the section "Spray tables for flat-fan, anti-drift, injector and air-mix nozzles", page Seite 174. - Select the required nozzle size from the spray table before starting to spray, taking into account: - the prescribed operational speed, - o the required spray rate and - the targeted spray pressure.
+Refer to the section "Spray tables for flat-fan, anti-drift, injector and air-mix nozzles", page Seite 174. - Select a low operational speed and a low spray pressure to prevent wastage from windward drift! - Refer to the section "Spray tables for flat-fan, anti-drift, injector and air-mix nozzles", Seite 174. - At wind speeds of 3 m/s, take additional drift reduction measures (refer to the section "Measures for drift reduction", page 164)!

 - Refrain from use if the average wind speed tops 5 m/s (leaves and thin twigs move). - To avoid overdosing, switch the sprayer boom on and off only while travelling. - Avoid overdosing through overlapping, caused by imprecise bout tracking from one spray path to the next and/or when cornering on the headlands with the sprayer boom switched on! - When increasing operational speed, make sure that the maximum permissible pump drive speed of 550 rpm is not exceeded! - During spraying operations, constantly check the actual spray liquid consumption in relation to the area treated. - Calibrate the flow meter if there are any differences between the actual spray rate and displayed spray rate. - Calibrate the distance sensor (impulses per 100 m) if there are differences between the actual distance covered and the distance displayed.

-See Control terminal / AMASPRAY operating manual.
+See operating terminal operating manual. - If spraying operations must be interrupted because of bad